OpenSource-For-Freedom/CYBER_OPS/hardn/hardn_read.md

-# HARD3N System
+# HARDN System
 [Images/github-header-image.png]

 ## Mission
-HARD3N is a security toolkit designed to enhance system protection through a combination of lockdown measures, network anonymization via Tor, and file security features.
+HARDN is a security toolkit designed to enhance system protection through a combination of lockdown measures, network anonymization via Tor, and file security features.
 Its goal is to make your system more secure, anonymous, and resistant to threats.

 ---

 ## Files Overview

-### `hard3n.py`
+### `hardn.py`
-The core script of the HARD3N system.
+The core script of the HARDN system.
 It coordinates between the modules and acts as the main entry point for system lockdown and security operations.

-### `hard3n_tk.py`
+### `hardn_tk.py`
-A Tkinter-based GUI that allows users to interact with the system and choose between different security features like **Hard3n Qubes** and **Dark Files**.
+A Tkinter-based GUI that allows users to interact with the system and choose between different security features like **Hardn Qubes** and **Dark Files**.

-### `hard3n_dark.py`
+### `hardn_dark.py`
 The file security module (planned).
 It will handle encrypted storage and secure access for critical files.

-### `hard3n_qubes.py`
+### `hardn_qubes.py`
 Handles the core lockdown process, including:
 - Routing network traffic through Tor.
 - Containerizing browser activity with Firejail.